Skip to content

 Guideline: Sound Attenuation Between Units

-In residential walls and ceilings there should be an STC of 45 or higher for partitions and floors/ceilings separating living units from other living units, public spaces, and service areas.
+In residential walls and ceilings by code there should be an STC of 45 or higher for partitions and floors/ceilings separating living units from other living units, public spaces, and service areas.

 2 Types of Sound Transfer with Solutions to buffer sound transfer: